After 7 surgeries, Giants' Gates eager to prove himself – KION546

 “I’m a fighter,” Shepard said.
 “So, I want to go out on my own terms.
 I don’t want something like this to make me go out.
 So, I’m going to fight to get my body back to where I can perform and get this thing good.”

-NOTES: After practicing on a limited basis Wednesday, WR Kadarius Toney did not practice Thursday. … S Julian Love (concussion) practiced on a limited basis wearing a non-contact jersey. … QB Daniel Jones remained limited and backup QB Tyrod Taylor remains in the concussion protocol.
+NOTES: After practicing on a limited basis Wednesday, WR Kadarius Toney did not practice Thursday and did not make the trip to London.
+Also staying home were LB Azeez Ojulari (calf), WR Kenny Golladay (knee), CB Cor’Dale Flott (calf) and DL Henry Mondeaux (ankle). … S Julian Love (concussion) practiced on a limited basis wearing a non-contact jersey. … QB Daniel Jones remained limited and backup QB Tyrod Taylor remains in the concussion protocol.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL